arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 Just like any method of backing up or saving your work, the benefits of using Git for version control are only available if you regularly use them.
 In our example, we have been committing every time we add or change a line in a single file.
 That is going to be odious overkill for most projects.

 - **Commit each chunk of changes** If you add a new section to a file, or change a certain item across multiple files, it is a good practice to commit those changes with a message describing them.
-If a commit message like `-m "add section on bears"` or `-m "reorder paragraphs from smallest to largest mammals"` accurately describes your changes, make sure you commit the changes so that you can find them again later!
+If a commit message like `-m "add section on atmosphere"` or `-m "reorder paragraphs on moons from smallest to largest moon"` accurately describes your changes, make sure you commit the changes so that you can find them again later!

 - **Commit before making any changes that could break your code** If your code currently works are you intend to add something new that may break it, make sure you commit so that you will be able to revert to the working version if needed.